workgroupengineering/Flowery.NET/llms-static/DaisyOtpInput.md

 # Overview

 DaisyOtpInput is an OTP / verification code input composed of multiple single-character slots.
-It supports digit-only mode, automatic focus advance, paste distribution (multi-character input fills subsequent slots), optional separators, and a `Completed` event when the input reaches the configured length.
+It features **animated focus states**, auto-advance, backspace support, and digit-only filtering.
+It is designed for high-fidelity "Verify Code" screens with support for grouping (separators) and varying sizes.

 ## Properties